bcbio/bcbio-nextgen/docs/contents/testing.rst

 The ``grading-summary.csv`` contains detailed comparisons of the results to the NIST reference materials.

+Note that this example requires a full licensed version of novoalign, since it uses gzipped inputs and multicore processing.
+You can still run the example with only bwa alignments by removing lanes 1 and 3 from the ``NA12878-exome-methodcmp.yaml`` sample configuration file.

 Whole genome
 ~~~~~~~~~~~~
 An input configuration for running whole gnome variant calling with